Tangerina-PT/English/Calendar_D.md

 2. Do songs help you remember? / As canções ajudam-te a lembrar?
 ![sing](/images/sing.png) [the days of the week song](https://www.youtube.com/watch?v=36n93jvjkDs) [![days](/images/days.PNG)](https://www.youtube.com/watch?v=36n93jvjkDs)
-(Notice the different American pronunciation of Tuesday. / Nota a pronúncia Americana diferente de 'Tuesday'.)
+Note the American pronunciation of Tuesday. / Nota a pronúncia Americana de 'Tuesday'.

 2. Do you know the days of the week?
 [Test yourself!](http://www.learningchocolate.com/content/days) / Já sabes os dias da semana?
 [Verifica!](http://www.learningchocolate.com/content/days) [![lcda](/images/lcda.PNG)](http://www.learningchocolate.com/content/days)
 Challenge - can you do all 5 activities? / Desafio - Consegues fazer todas as actividades?